ultrafunkamsterdam/undetected-frida/README.md

-# uFrida - for Android
+# uFrida - Undetected Frida for Android

 Follow [FRIDA](https://github.com/frida/frida) upstream to automatic patch and build an anti-detection version of frida-server for android.